FomTarro/skeletom-net/src/pages/blogs/tactical.desktop.action.1.1.0.md

 Huh?
 Why is the value of an `RRULE` formatted like a parameter?
 That throws our whole parsing process into disarray.
 It's particularly confusing because, according to the [iCalendar guidelines](https://icalendar.org/iCalendar-RFC-5545/3-3-10-recurrence-rule.html), the only valid value types for the `RRULE` are frequencies.
 So why specify that the value is a frequency at all?

-Anyway, once we fix our parsing to account for that, <span class="highlight">we still have to actually interpret the meaning</span> of the `RRULE`.
+Anyway, once we fix our parsing to account for that, **we still have to actually interpret the meaning** of the `RRULE`.
 This was tricky for me to wrap my head around, so I'll do my best to summarize.

-Because an `RRULE` can <span class="highlight">potentially recur forever, we can't simply pre-process them</span> to generate a definitive list of all recurrences for every event when loading a calendar.
-Instead, <span class="highlight">they need to be evaluated</span> within the scope of a `RANGE_START` date and a `RANGE_END` date, which is fine, because a calendar is only ever viewed in slices anyway, be they weeks, months, or years.
+Because an `RRULE` can **potentially recur forever, we can't simply pre-process them** to generate a definitive list of all recurrences for every event when loading a calendar.
+Instead, **they need to be evaluated** within the scope of a `RANGE_START` date and a `RANGE_END` date, which is fine, because a calendar is only ever viewed in slices anyway, be they weeks, months, or years.
 Once we define those bounds, we can take the following steps:

 - Generate list of all potential dates.
     - Start with your first occurrence date (`DTSTART` property) and extend a number of days based on the `FREQ` value.
 For example, a `WEEKLY` frequency would extend 7 days from the first occurrence.